tinahuang5X/prescribe/README.md

 ## CRUD Operations on Two Large Databases

 Both the drug and the patient page allow signed-in doctors to see their drugs/patients and perform CRUD (create, retrieve, update, delete) operations.
+Drugs and patients which were added by the doctor were linked to the doctor by the doctor ID in the database and therefore they can be accessed/edited only by the doctor who added them to the system.

 I rebuilt fully functional REST API using Python and Flask (self-taught) for my backend.